Judges Agree: They Otter Be Free

 That’s why Earthjustice is vigorously defending sea otter recovery efforts and working to put the ill-conceived “No Otter Zone” firmly in the past, where it belongs.
 The “No Otter Zone” was part of a Fish and Wildlife Service program, started in the late 1980s, to translocate sea otters to a new offshore island habitat, while also keeping them out of Southern California waters where they had historically lived in order to appease commercial fishing groups.
 In the early 2000s, the Fish and Wildlife Service concluded repeatedly that the “No Otter Zone” was preventing otters from expanding their natural range, which the otters must be able to do in order to recover as a species.

 In 2013, the service finally determined that the translocation program had failed, harming more otters than it helped, but shellfish harvesters challenged the decision in two separate lawsuits.
 Earthjustice intervened in both cases, and in September 2015, a federal district court judge ruled that the agency was right to end the otter exclusion.
-The agency’s decision was upheld by another federal district court judge this week.
+The agency’s decision was later upheld by another federal district court judge as well as the Ninth Circuit.